Disclaimer: BrizFeel is reader-supported. When you buy via links on our site, we may earn a small commission at no additional cost to you.

 - Liver pain

-Transition metals in water
+Transition Metals in Water

 Two transition metals that cause nausea, vomiting, and diarrhea are antimony and cadmium, and these metals will make us sick when their content in water is above the Environmental Protection Agency’s (EPA) water limits.